Neil Hannon

-Edward Neil Anthony Hannon (born 7 November 1970) is a Northern Irish singer and songwriter.
+Edward Neil Anthony Hannon (born 7 November 1970) is an Irish singer and songwriter.
 He is the founder and frontman of the chamber pop group the Divine Comedy, and is the band's only constant member since its inception in 1989.
 Hannon wrote the theme tunes for the television sitcoms Father Ted and The IT Crowd, as well as the original songs for the musical film Wonka (2023).

 Early life and education

-Hannon was born in Derry, Northern Ireland, the son of Brian Hannon, a Church of Ireland minister in the Diocese of Derry and Raphoe and later Bishop of Clogher.
+Hannon was born in Derry, Ireland, the son of Brian Hannon, a Church of Ireland minister in the Diocese of Derry and Raphoe and later Bishop of Clogher.
 He spent some of his youth in Fivemiletown before moving with his family to Enniskillen, in County Fermanagh, in 1982.
 While there, he attended Portora Royal School.

 Hannon grew up in Northern Ireland during The Troubles.
 He has stated that part of the reason he writes the music he does is to escape that past, sharing some of his opinions on the topic in the final song on his 1998 album Fin de Siècle, "Sunrise".

 Hannon enjoyed synthesizer-based music as a youngster: he has identified the Human League and OMD as "the first music that really excited [him]".
 In the late 1980s he developed a fondness of the electric guitar, becoming an "indie kid".